-The sediment targets are not necessarily 'clean-up standards' for dredging or capping activities; rather they are long-term sediment concentrations that should be attained after reduction of external loads, targeted actions addressing internal reservoirs of contaminants, and environmental decay of contaminants in sediment.
+The sediment targets are not intended to be used as necessarily 'clean-up standards' for navigational, capital or maintenance or dredging or capping activities; rather they are long-term sediment concentrations that should be attained after reduction of external loads, targeted actions addressing internal reservoirs of contaminants, and environmental decay of contaminants in sediment.
 Sediment remediation or dredging activities are reviewed in different regulatory processes (e.g., CWA Section 404; Marine Protection, Research, and Sanctuaries Act; Rivers and Harbors Act) and often take into account numerous factors, including yet not limited to: depth and volume of dredge materials, cost, disposal options, navigation and potential redistribution.